kyle-key/HomeLab/README.md

 ---

 ## 📂 Configuration Files

+These contain the commands that I used to set up each of the devices.

-Router_Config.txt - ACLs, Subinterfaces, and DHCP.
+[Router_config.txt](configs/Router_config.txt) - ACLs, Subinterfaces, and DHCP.

-Switch_Config.txt - VLANs, Trunking, and SPAN port. ossec.conf - Wazuh Agent configuration snippet.
+[Switch_config.txt](configs/Switch_config.txt) - VLANs, Trunking, and SPAN port.

+ossec.conf - Wazuh Agent configuration snippet.